derek-knox/Coding-For-Designers/book/JavaScript/Mindset.md

 At zoom level 3 we have determined the statement pattern for a given code statement.
 Once determined, this informs the steps we take in resolving the values of it.
 Again, functions can't do work unless values exist.
 Since a program is a dynamic and living thing, these values can be different at different times.
 We take the three zoom level approach to help us determine the exact values at a given time.

-The takeaway is that the three zoom levels help you navigate and understand code more quickly.
+The takeaway is that the three zoom levels help you navigate and understand code more quickly using a repeatable approach.

 ![Value Resolution Highlight Example](../assets/img/visual-todo-placeholder.jpg?v1.11 "Value Resolution Highlight Example")